Leeds based singer / songwriter IMI has made a fine impression in 2019 as one of the most promising new synth acts of the year.

 It’s hard to pinpoint exactly when this happened, as I had been noodling with software synths in GarageBand from when I first got my MacBook Pro in 2011 when my friends and family all chipped in to help me buy it for my birthday.
 Since then I have been led by my same naive curiosity to create something I haven’t heard before, whether it’s some weird wonky synth or an amalgamation of seemingly polar opposite sounds.

-To the casual listener, GOLDFRAPP springs to mind with your work, have they been a favourite act of yours over the years?
+To the casual listener, GOLDFRAPP springs to mind with your work, have they been a favourite act of yours over the past few years?

 I hadn’t actively listened to GOLDFRAPP until 2016 when I remember getting really into the ‘Felt Mountain’ album.
 I had just graduated and left education for the first time in my life and was honestly struggling with the realities of the real world.
 This album came to me like a shining beacon of light, reminding me of the potential for music to transport you to another place, which is the encouragement I needed to continue writing.
 The result of which was ‘Margins’, or at least an early version of it.